asonnino/youtube-uploader/README.md

-# youtube-uploads
+# YouTube Uploader

-Simple script to upload YouTube vides from cli
+Simple Python script to upload YouTube videos from the command line